yogat3ch/AlpacaforR/README.md

 <br>

 ### Cancelling Orders
-You can cancel 🚫 any open order using `cancel_order()` by either specifying the ticker or order_id. order_id is one of the many columns when using `get_orders()`, or you just enter the ticker for the order that you want cancelled.
+You can cancel 🚫 any open order using `cancel_order()` by either specifying the ticker or order_id. order_id is one of the many columns when using `get_orders()`, or you can just enter the ticker for the order that you want cancelled.
 The function will search 🕵 for and cancel the most recent open order for the ticker specified.
 See `?cancel_order()` for more details.

 ```r
 #If paper account: